detec/POJOClassesGenerationForHibernate/README.md

 ## Features and limitations of current version ##

 - Hard-coded Russian-to-English translation direction (string "from=ru&to=en" in the source code).
-Therefore, after consulting to Bing Translator API site, you can replace the languages used up to your needs.
+Therefore, after consulting to Bing Translator API site, you can replace the languages used up to your needs in the source code in 1C Designer.
 Also you can use English names in fields that will be processed by Bing without translation.
 - You can convert  entities in following 1C:Enterprise metadata types: references, enumerations, periodic and non-periodic tables.
 References with pre-defined elements are treated as enumerations.
 - Documents and composite type fields are not supported.
 - Object codes, 1C built-in readable identifiers, are converted to Hibernate Id-fields with primitive type long.